d2iq-ps/dcos-migrate/cassandra/README.md

 ### `3.migrate`

 The `migrate` command is to be used when you have data backup taken in S3 from DC/OS Cassandra.
-This command will restore the data backup taken of DC/OS Cassandra to KUDO Cassandra.
+This command will restore the data backup taken from DC/OS Cassandra to KUDO Cassandra.

 ```
 ➜ python3 ./cassandra/scripts/main.py migrate --help